Liberia

 In its findings, the Commission established that it was not only the individual combatants from the various armed groups who were responsible for serious violations committed during the armed conflicts, but also their financiers, leaders, commanders and advisors.
 The factions were categorised into two groups, designated as more or less significant violators, depending on the number of violations they had allegedly committed according to witness reports.

 In its final consolidated report presented to the president and national legislature in 2009, the TRC submitted a draft statute proposing the competence, jurisdiction, structure and other relevant frameworks for the functioning of the ECC.
 The Commission also made recommendations on the form of the court, which was to be hybrid in nature, with both domestic and international elements.
 Further recommendations were made on the nomination of judges, and the appointment of the prosecutor and registrar.
-The inclusion of economic crimes in the ECC’s mandate was in recognition of the links between pillage and plunder of natural resources during the years of conflict.12 Despite the strong foundations laid by the TRC, a war crimes court has yet to be established.
-Several Liberian NGOs continue to campaign for the establishment of the Court.
+The inclusion of economic crimes in the ECC’s mandate was in recognition of the links between pillage and plunder of natural resources during the years of conflict.
+Despite the strong foundations laid by the TRC, this hybrid court has yet to be established, but progress made in recent years gives some cause for hope.

 Play Video